Customer support +49 (40) 59380 500

 What is and how does subnetting work?

-Without subnetting, the Internet would collapse under the data load in seconds.
+Without subnetting, the Internet would collapse in seconds under the data load.
 But how exactly does subnetting actually work and what advantages does it have?
 How does an IP address read?
-These questions are answered in this first article of our blog series on IP addresses.
+We answer these questions in this first article in our blog series on IP addresses.

 Definition subnetting

-Subnetting is the formation of subnets within a contiguous address space of IP addresses.
+With subnetting, subnets are formed within a contiguous address space of IP addresses.

-A subnet is a physical segment of a network in which IP addresses with the same network address are used.
-These subnets can be connected to each other via routers and then form a large coherent network.
+A subnet is a physical or logical segment of a network in which IP addresses with the same network address are used.
+These subnets can be connected to each other via routers and then form a large, coherent network.

 Reasons for subnetting